No Orchids for Miss Blandish (film): Censorship

 The British Board of Film Censors requested that a 45-second kiss be reduced to 20 seconds.
-They also requested a scene be reshot where a character was beaten to death, which cost the producers three thousand pounds.
+They also requested a scene be reshot where a character was beaten to death, which cost the producers GBP £3,000.

 Reception

-The film caused enormous controversy upon its release, because of the high levels of violence that had gotten past the British film censors.
+The film caused enormous controversy upon its release, because of the high levels of violence that had got past the British film censors.
 Though made with a largely British cast, it was set in New York, with the actors often struggling with their American accents.

 No Orchids for Miss Blandish received strong criticism for its treatment of violence and sexuality.
 Cliff Goodwin says that it was "unanimously dubbed 'the worst film ever made'" by British reviewers.
 The Monthly Film Bulletin called it "the most sickening exhibition of brutality, perversion, sex and sadism ever to be shown on a cinema screen".
 The Observer reviewer, C.A.
 Lejeune, described the film as "this repellent piece of work" that "scraped up all the droppings of the nastier type of Hollywood movie".
 The Sunday Express film reviewer called No Orchids for Miss Blandish "the worst film I have ever seen".
 The British film critic Derek Winnert quotes reviewer Dilys Powell as writing that the film should be ‘branded with a "D" certificate for disgusting’.
 The Australian newspaper The Age also gave a harsh review: "No Orchids for Miss Blandish is not only a disgrace to the studio that made it, but it also reflects on the British industry as a whole...the entire production is unpardonable".
 The film was also denounced by the Bishop of London, William Wand, and several UK politicians, including Edith Summerskill.
 Despite this condemnation, the film was commercially successful.

 Later critics have been equally dismissive, though for different reasons.
 Leslie Halliwell described No Orchids for Miss Blandish as a "hilariously awful gangster film...one of the worst films ever made".
 Leonard Maltin in Leonard Maltin's Classic Movie Guide states No Orchids for Miss Blandish "aspires to be a Hollywood film noir and misses by a mile".

 A number of cinemas refused to show the film.

 The film broke box office records in Britain in territories where it was not banned.

+In 2018, a Blu-ray edition of the film was released by Kino Lorber, providing an improved picture and audio quality, though without significant extras beyond the original trailers.